Janje12/hybridweather-fe/README.md

 ## How to run ▶️

-Just go into the /docs folder and open index.html! =)
+Just go into the /docs folder and open index.html (remember you have to have the backend running first)! =)

 ## Functions & Design ⚙️ ✏️